opencui/opendu/README.md

 in the semantic space.
 2. We do not fully support overloaded functions yet, they are considered to be single function.
 3. We do not support multiple functions mentioned in single utterance.
-4. We do not support alternative semantics in parameter value, such as "No spicy, please."
+4. We do not support alternative semantics in parameter value, such as "No spice, please."
+5. We do not pay special attention to implicature calculation yet.

 ## Usage

 To use converter, you just follow a simple three steps:

 #### 1. Prepare the signal needed to define the conversation, namely:
-1. Function specification, which can be in OpenAPI or OpenAI format.
-You can check the corresponding documentation for how to create these specification.
+1. Function schema, which can be in OpenAPI or OpenAI format.
+You can check the corresponding documentation for how to create these schema.
 2. Function exemplars, which should be mainly used to list the hard-to-understand utterances.
 It is important to provide the template instead of raw utterance there.
 3. Entity recognizers, which should be used to help LLM to extract business dependent entities.